-The fact of evil in the world may comprise the greatest proof of God’s existence; we recognize people doing wrong and we’re moved by moral instinct to condemn and resist evil behavior.
+The fact of evil in the world may constitute the greatest proof of God’s existence; we recognize people doing wrong and we’re moved by moral instinct to condemn and resist evil behavior.
 Yet without God there can be no such thing as evil.

-Recognizing and responding to evil is fundamental to our both spiritual nature and our entire legal code, so we must be very careful when Christ says, “Resist not evil.”
+Recognizing and responding to evil is fundamental to both our spiritual nature and our entire legal code, so we must be very careful when Christ says, “Resist not evil.”
 (Mt 5:39a) Taking this out of context sets us up for failure.

 This is most clearly seen in Christ’s second example, in the immediate context of how we’re to voluntarily offer to suffer more than we already have: we’ve been sued in court and found guilty, and the penalty is that our coat is being taken from us and awarded to the plaintiff.
 (40) When our community has found us guilty (implying we resisted resolving the offense out of court (Mt 5:25), and the offended party had to take us to court to find justice), it’s certainly appropriate for children of light (Ep 5:8-10) to go above and beyond what the law requires and voluntarily offer more if our adversary wants it.
 (1Co 6:7b) In other words, we’re to go out of our way to make things right once we’re shown by due process to be in the wrong.
 (Mt 5:16)

 Christ’s third example is similar; one is compelling us to carry their burden a mile.
 (41) In other words, we have a moral obligation to comply with their request, as when Roman soldiers conscripted subjects into short-term manual labor to assist with military duties.
 (Mt 27:32) When one with such authority lawfully engages us to do something most people would resent, we show our integrity by willingly and cheerfully going well beyond what is required.